smartwalkie/Walkie-talkie-android-by-voiceping/README.md

 5. Disconnect

-You can disconnect to stop receiving PTT by using,
+You can disconnect to stop receiving PTT:

 ```kotlin
 VoicePing.disconnect(object : DisconnectCallback {